San Sebastián Gift Guide: 5 Foodie Gifts Everyone Will Love

 Guindillas

 Add some heat to your next cooking adventure with a memorable Basque flavor that can improve any dish.
+Guindillas, also known as piparras, are the Basque Country’s answer to chili peppers.

 Although they’re more on the mild side, they still give a spicy-sweet kick to any dish.
-They’ll also transport you back to those delicious meals around San Sebastian.
+They’ll also transport you back to those delicious meals around San Sebastián.

 olives and jars and bottles of things being sold in a market